Where to stay fit in Berlin?

 In the summer, the Badeschiff, an outdoor pool, floats in the Spree river.
 It has a great cocktail bar.
 They even have parties. http://www.arena-berlin.de/badeschiff.aspx

 My personal favourite outdoor activity in Berlin is going to a lake and swimming (see photo above).
-You can take the S-bahn to Schlachtensee (25 minutes from Friedrichstraße on the S-1 inside the city limits) where there is an excellent restaurant and beer garden.
+You can take the S-bahn to Schlachtensee (25 minutes from Friedrichstraße on the S-1 inside the city limits) where there is a restaurant and beer garden.
 The lake is great.
 I usually take my running shoes, run around it (about 4 km) and then go swimming.
 You can also take the train with your bike to Fürstenberg (1 hour) and bike (30 minutes) to Stechlinsee, a lake with remarkably pristine water.

 Here’s the index to the Moving to Berlin Guide, click on what you want to read next!